 By Nicole Schmidt

-“It’s so sad to see that people underestimate me because of my Deafness,” said Wolfe-Maxwell.
+“It’s so sad to see that people underestimate me because of my Deafness,” said Brown.
 “Ignorance made me to lose my motivation in school.
 I ended up missing many days … I was failing a course because there was no support.”

 Accommodation for deaf students has always created challenges at Ryerson.
 A new task force is being assembled to address these issues, but several members of the deaf community have expressed concerns about a lack of representation.